FriendlyUser1/Discord-Bot-Client/README.md

 ## Usage

 **To open a new DM**
-Get the recipient's Discord ID or Username (with discriminator) and enter it in the text box at the top left of the DM menu, then click "add" or press "enter"
+Get the recipient's [User ID] and enter it in the text box at the top left of the DM menu, then click "add" or press "enter"

 **To Send a message**
 Type your message in the text box at the bottom, then press "enter"